AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-11-respecting-font-size-preferences-rems-62-5-percent.md

 The traditional unit for sizing anything on the web is the CSS pixel, but it's not ideal for font size.
 While pixels do make it easy for you to translate mockups from design software directly into CSS, they're an [absolute-length unit](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units#absolute_length_units), which means that one CSS pixel corresponds to a **fixed physical pixel size** (device pixel) on a user's screen.
 This may be `1/96`th of an inch on `96` DPI devices, or it may be some other physical quantity on a device with a different DPI.
 For our purposes in this article, the important thing to understand is that while a CSS pixel may not always correspond to the same physical quantity between two devices that have different DPIs, it *does* refer to a fixed quantity on a single device.

 CSS pixels are the easiest unit to understand because they're grounded in physical measurements.
 But like other absolute units, they don't scale with other measurements.
-And using pixels for font sizing actually harms accessibility.
+In particular, using pixels for font sizing isn't great for accessibility.
 To understand why, we need to learn about **user font size preferences**.

 ## Respecting a User's Font Size Preferences

-Every browser applies a root font size of `16px` to a document, meaning that unstyled body text will have a font size of `16` CSS pixels out of the box.
+Every browser applies a root font size of `16px` to a document, meaning that unstyled body text will have a rendered font size of `16` CSS pixels.
 However, both developers and users can change this behavior.
 Developers can change the font size of the root element (`html`) with CSS so that all elements inherit that new font size.
-On the other hand, users can go into their browser's settings (e.g., `chrome://settings/fonts` in Chrome) and configure their font preferences:
+Likewise, users can go into their browser settings (e.g., `chrome://settings/fonts` in Chrome) and configure their font size preferences:

 {% include img.html src: "chrome-settings.jpg", alt: "The Chrome settings page for changing one's preferred font size.
 Two sliders can be seen: one for the font size and another for the minimum font size.
 Sample sentences are shown below those sliders, along with pickers for the user's preferred font family (which, by default, is Times New Roman)." %}

 User preferences for font size should always take precedence over your CSS.
 This means that using hard-coded pixels for font sizing is inaccessible to users with vision impairments, who may want to scale up the font size of your page so that text is easier to read.
-When you set a font size in pixels, it will *always* be rendered at that size, regardless of what font size a user prefers.
+When you set a font size in pixels, it will *always* render at that size, regardless of what font size a user prefers.
+You can learn more about why this matters in [WCAG Criterion 1.4.4 Resize Text](https://www.w3.org/WAI/WCAG21/Understanding/resize-text.html).

 ### Preferred Font Size vs. Browser Zoom Level